 Don’t forget to see all the parts of the city palace including Diwan-e-aam, Diwan-khaas, Maharani palace & temple of Govind Dev Ji.

 3. Jantar Mantar

 If you ask any Indian about Jantar Mantar, the first thing that will come in anyone’s mind is activists fasting & fighting a cause.
-That’s true in some cases, but that’s not what why Jantar Mantar is famous.
+That’s true in some cases, but that’s not why Jantar Mantar is famous.

-Jantar Mantar contains a set of instruments to measure time of the day with the help of Sun.
+Jantar Mantar contains a set of instruments to measure the time of the day with the help of the Sun.
 Also, Jantar Mantar of Jaipur is one of the few UNESCO World Heritage sites.
 Don’t miss it!

 4. Albert Hall Museum

 The Albert Hall Museum is one of the best-preserved museums in India.
 It is also the oldest museum of Rajasthan & a must-visit sight when you are in the Pink City of India.